 “Her advice was to stay at home until all symptoms were resolved,” the woman said.

-At first, there was only a single lab in the U.S. that could test for the coronavirus: the federal Centers for Disease Control and Prevention (CDC) in Atlanta, which developed diagnostic tests they first used to confirm COVID-19 a patient Jan.
+At first, there was only a single lab in the U.S. that could test for the coronavirus: the federal Centers for Disease Control and Prevention (CDC) in Atlanta, which developed diagnostic tests they first used to confirm the virus in a patient Jan.
 21.

 The CDC sent out enough test kits to state labs Feb.
 7 to test 50,000 people, according to The New Yorker, but the majority of the tests in this batch did not work, leading to significant delays.
 Private labs were eager to make tests and test patients throughout February, according to The Atlantic, but were not permitted to until Feb.
 29 because of FDA regulations.

 When asked in an email if tests were available March 9, the day the Columbia County woman was at her physicians, Columbia County Public Health Educator Victoria McGahan did not directly respond, writing that samples were currently being taken at Columbia Memorial Health (CMH) in Hudson and its satellite facilities in Copake and Valatie.